The Duke Department of Surgery

 is pleased to support three clinical laparoscopic fellowship positions providing clinical and academic training in advanced laparoscopic/Robotic surgery, bariatric surgery, and advanced endoluminal surgery.

-The Duke Minimally Invasive and Bariatric Surgery Fellowship is a one-year program (July 1 to June 30) designed to expand the skills and knowledge of participants--both clinically and scientifically-- and to empower them to become leaders in this evolving and exciting field of surgery.
-A two-year fellowship to allow significant concentration in basic and clinical research in laparoscopic surgery or obesity treatment is also available.
+The Duke Minimally Invasive and Bariatric Surgery Fellowship is a one-year program (August 1 to July 31) designed to expand the skills and knowledge of participants--both clinically and scientifically-- and to empower them to become leaders in this evolving and exciting field of surgery.

 Program Special Features

 Clinical research activity is encouraged and enhanced with access to extensive clinical database records.
 There are many clinical research projects that involve our fellows which focus on outcome and techniques for minimally invasive and bariatric surgery.

 Over 20 years of Educating Leaders in Minimally Invasive & Bariatric Surgery